JuliaGaussianProcesses/Stheno.jl/README.md

 Please raise an issue immediately if either of these examples don't work -- they're not currently included in CI, so there's always a higher chance that they'll be outdated than the internals of the package.

 In this first example we define a simple Gaussian process, make observations of different bits of it, and visualise the posterior.
-We are trivially able to condition on both observations of both `f₁` _and_ `f₃`, which is a very non-standard capability.
+We are trivially able to condition on both observations of both `f₁` _and_ `f₃`, which isn't something that's typically straightforward.
 ```julia

 #